 \section{Introduction}

-At its core, a neural network is made up by a set of computational units, the neurons, and the connection mediating the influence of a neuron's activity onto another one, the synapses.
+At its core, a neural network is made up of a set of computational units, the neurons, and the connection mediating the influence of a neuron's activity onto another one, the synapses.
 Given these ingredients, two paradigmatic lines of research have been explored across the years.
 A first line of inquiry focuses on the types of computation and the nature of the dynamics of the neurons for a given synaptic structure~\cite{gao2015simplicity,vyas2020computation}, which is held fixed throughout the deployment of the neurons' dynamics.
 The seminal works on associative memories~\cite{little1974existence, hopfield1982, hopfield1984, amit1985, amit1987statistical, gardner1988optimal} and their dense versions~\cite{abbott1987storage, gardner1987multiconnected, horn1988capacities} belong to this line of inquiry.
 Another approach consists instead in considering synapses and neurons as a composite dynamical system, where both elements coevolve on similar timescales, with the dynamics of the synapses influencing the dynamics of the neurons, and vice versa.
-In biological networks, the existence of short-term synaptic plasticity driven by pre-synaptic activity is well documented~\cite{zucker2002short,abbott2004synaptic}, but an expanding body of work demonstrates that also a form of short-time \textit{associative} synaptic plasticity, depending on both pre- and post- synaptic neural activity is possible~\cite{malenka1991postsynaptic, volianskis2013different}.
-This form of short-term synaptic plasticity is thought to play a pivotal role in the development of working memory~\cite{lansner2023fast}.
-For artificial neural networks, recent work has showed that allowing fluctuations of the weights of a trained architecture can improve their performance~\cite{hinton1987using, miconi2018differentiable, miconi2020backpropamine, miconi2023learning}, and it has been reported that a combination of astrocyte-mediated higher order interactions and short-term synaptic plasticity improves the retrieval capabilities of biologically plausible associative memories~\cite{kozachkov2025neuron}.
-Understanding limits and possibilities enabled by coupled neural-synaptic computation is thus a much desirable goal to improve both our modeling capabilities of biological networks and the performance of artificial ones.
+In biological networks, the existence of short-term synaptic plasticity driven by pre-synaptic activity is well documented~\cite{zucker2002short,abbott2004synaptic}, but an expanding body of work demonstrates that a form of short-time \textit{associative} synaptic plasticity, depending on both pre- and post- synaptic neural activity, is also possible~\cite{malenka1991postsynaptic, volianskis2013different}.
+This form of short-term synaptic plasticity is believed to play a crucial role in the development of working memory~\cite{lansner2023fast}.
+For artificial neural networks, recent work has shown that allowing fluctuations of the weights of a trained architecture can improve their performance~\cite{hinton1987using, miconi2018differentiable, miconi2020backpropamine, miconi2023learning}, and it has been reported that a combination of astrocyte-mediated higher order interactions and short-term synaptic plasticity improves the retrieval capabilities of biologically plausible associative memories~\cite{kozachkov2025neuron}.
+Also, interestingly, such short-term plasticity has recently been demonstrated in quantum optical realizations of Hopfield associative memories~\cite{marsh2021enhancing, marsh2025high}.
+Understanding limits and possibilities enabled by coupled neural-synaptic computation is thus a much desirable goal for improving both our modeling capabilities of biological networks and the performance of artificial ones.